-Randomisation part A: Eligible patients will be randomly allocated between the following treatment arms (although not all arms may be available at any one time):
+Randomisation part A: Eligible patients may be randomly allocated between the following treatment arms (although not all arms may be available at any one time):

-- No additional treatment: There are currently no approved anti-viral or host-directed treatments for COVID-19. - Lopinavir-ritonavir: Lopinavir is a human immunodeficiency virus 1 (HIV-1) protease inhibitor, which is combined with ritonavir to increase lopinavir's plasma half-life.
-Lopinavir-Ritonavir has shown activity against SARS and MERS CoVs. - Low dose corticosteroids: Favourable immune response modulation by low-dose corticosteroids might help treat severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS.
+- No additional treatment:. - Lopinavir-ritonavir: Lopinavir is a human immunodeficiency virus 1 (HIV-1) protease inhibitor, which is combined with ritonavir to increase lopinavir's plasma half-life.
+Lopinavir-Ritonavir has shown activity against SARS and MERS CoVs. - Low dose corticosteroids (children only): Favourable immune response modulation by low-dose corticosteroids might help treat severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS. - Azithromycin: Azithromycin is a macrolide antibiotic with immunomodulatory properties that has shown benefit in inflammatory lung disease.